Updated: Oct 3, 2019

 Did you know there is a big difference between professional prints purchased from your photographer, and those printed at retail shops?

 About a year ago I first did this exercise so I could show my customers the results.
 I took it upon myself to do this again a couple of weeks ago in the off-chance things had improved when it came to retail prints - but I must admit I was just as shocked as last time!
-Not only shocked, but so disappointed to see my photographs looking so dreadful.
-It's actually heartbreaking to think that my customers may actually have these lesser versions of their photographs hanging on their walls at home!
+Not only shocked, but heartbroken to see my photographs looking so dreadful.

 I must admit that most enquiries I receive are from customers who are after digital files.
 However, upon chatting to them further they don't really know what they want - which is fair enough - because how can you know what you want when you don't know what's on offer?!